Jun 3 2024

 Lisa, S.A.

 Avícola Las Margaritas, S.A. filed a summary proceeding against Lisa, S.A. alleging abuse of rights under Article 18 of the Judiciary Act.
 Avícola alleged that Lisa abused its shareholder rights by filing criminal complaints, constitutional amparo actions, and a lawsuit in Florida, all of which purportedly caused damages.
-The first-instance court upheld Lisa's peremptory exceptions and dismissed the claim in its entirety, exempting both parties from costs.
+The Eighth Multi-Judge Civil Court, in its <doc id="gua-01044-2022-00409-2024-02-07-a" /> of February 7, 2024, upheld Lisa's peremptory exceptions and dismissed the claim in its entirety, exempting both parties from costs.
+Avícola appealed, and Lisa, through its representative Paola Arana Estrada, filed this brief for the appellate hearing set for June 3, 2024, in appeal 148-2024 Of.2° before the Fifth Civil and Commercial Court of Appeals, seeking full confirmation of the ruling with the sole modification of imposing costs on the appellant.

 Lisa structured its defense around the six requirements that constitute abuse of rights under Guatemalan law, demonstrating that none are met in this case.